vippsas/vipps-developers/common-topics/direct-vs-psp.md

 We have extremely low drop-off rates for direct integration:
 Almost every user that selects to pay with Vipps completes the payment.
-The success rate is much higher than when using a payment card directly.
+The success rate is significantly higher than when using a payment card directly.

-When comparing drop-off rates, remember to compare drop-off data for when the user _selects_ payment method.
-Do not compare Vipps to numbers for when the user has selected card payment and already has manually entered the card number:
+When comparing drop-off rates, it is important to compare drop-off data for when the user _selects_ payment method.
+Do not compare Vipps to when the user has selected card payment, but not yet manually entered the card number:

 * Drop-off data for Vipps: Measure the success rate after the user has selected Vipps.
-* Drop-off rate for cards: Measure the success rate after the user has selected card, but from _before_ the user must enter the card details.
+* Drop-off rate for cards: Measure the success rate after the user has selected card, but _before_ the user must enter the card details.

 See:
 [Why do payments fail?](../faqs/common-problems-faq#why-do-payments-fail)